The Ironman Thun '26 Journey

 First ride on the road this year.

-Transport to Flachau for a family skiing holiday on Satuday, and a quick run in the hills (there was no snow in the valley).
+Transport to Flachau for a family skiing holiday on Saturday, and a quick run in the hills (there was no snow in the valley).

 Feb 22, winter epoch week #13 summary